Pawan-So/Mango-App-Login/README.md

 The UI is responsive means all the user controls can take the form of screen size.
 The initial main winodw has a fixed size 600*475 but can be adjust accordingly.
 The Login ID(Min 4 & Max 100 char/Case insensitive and valid email id) and password field(Min 5 and Max 25 chars) has some validations and for that validations it used IDataErrorInfo notification.
-The UI event is handled using ICommand archietecture in WPF.It used a Action delegate based relay command and can refer to any UI event at run time.
+The UI event is handled using ICommand archietecture in WPF.This uses a Action delegate based relay command and can refer to any UI event at run time.